NHACP-IF/NHACP-specification/nhacp-specification.md

 	offset = block-number * block-length

 STORAGE-GET-BLOCK operates on atomic units; partial reads MUST be zero-padded to the block size.
-Reads that originate beyond the eof-of-file MUST result in 0 bytes being returned.
+Reads that originate beyond the end-of-file MUST result in 0 bytes being returned.

 The maximum payload langth for a STORAGE-GET-BLOCK is 8192 bytes.
 Network